The Right Answer for Portfolio Management

 Steve Essex, CFP, CTFA

 Debates continue about the best way to manage an investment portfolio.
-Regardless of one’s investment preference, here are convincing arguments for diversification (both active and passive approaches) as well as concentrated strategies.
+Regardless of one’s investment preference, there are convincing arguments for both diversified as well as concentrated strategies.
 The investing public doesn’t hear often enough that there is no single answer for what approach will have the best chance for success.
-It depends upon the investor, investment timeframe and the requirements for distributions.
-The purpose to this article is to provide a very high level overview of the basic arguments we hear often in our discussions with clients and other advisors, and to give our opinion on where we stand.
+It really depends on the investor’s particular time frame and, importantly, their requirements for distributions.
+The purpose to this article is to provide a high-level overview of the basic arguments we hear often in our discussions with clients and other advisors, and to provide a sense for where we stand.

-As we tell our clients, the development of an investment strategy needs to begin with considering risk tolerance and risk capacity.
-Regardless of the client responses to these questions, investing in anything beyond certificate of deposit instruments and other cash equivalents shouldn’t be considered if those funds may be needed in the near term.
-That was a more difficult point to make while money market instruments were paying well under 1% annually, which pushed many to take on more risk than they should for returns.
-Fortunately the low interest rate environment has taken a slow upward turn, making conservative options more palatable if one wishes to avoid the swings of the global stock and bond markets.
-That said, greater returns don’t come without greater risk.
+As we tell our clients, the development of an investment strategy needs to begin with fully considering risk tolerance and risk capacity.
+Regardless of the client responses to these questions, investing in anything beyond certificate of deposit instruments and other cash equivalents should not be considered for those funds that may be needed in the near term.
+This is a difficult point to make when short term rates are under 1% annually – an environment that pushes many to consider taking on more risk for higher returns.
+The issue is that taking that risk might jeopardize an investor’s ability to meet short-term cash flow commitments.
 The challenge is to determine a level of comfort in relation to taking investment risk (tolerance) and balancing that answer with what risk may be afforded (capacity).

 Thinking About a Concentrated Portfolio?